cinquin/mutinack/README.md

 run using the `run_functional_tests` script in the base directory.
 Both sets of tests are run automatically as part of continuous integration builds.
-Each of the ~350 functional tests takes a relatively large amount of time to complete because of initialization costs, but the tests are run in parallel; the number of simultaneous jobs should be adjusted to match machine architecture using the `N_PARALLEL_JOBS` knob in the `run_functional_tests` script.
+Each of the ~350 functional tests takes a relatively large amount of time to complete in part because of initialization costs, but the tests are run in parallel; the number of simultaneous jobs should be adjusted to match machine architecture using the `N_PARALLEL_JOBS` knob in the `run_functional_tests` script.
 Functional tests further rely on Nailgun (provided as a Git submodule) to avoid JVM startup costs and to